-The experience and knowledge we have gathered in the video game industry and game research informs a lot of the work we do at Mighty Boards.
-We have established a solid testing process that we deploy with all our games, coordinating test teams spread around the world.
-We put an emphasis on rigorous development striving for innovative mechanics that stimulate the imagination.
-While our games span a variety of thematic and mechanical genres, they have one thing in common: the tight coupling of theme and mechanics.
-Our academic and video game backgrounds have also allowed us to dream up specific experiences that we then sculpt into existence in a reflective manner.
+The experience and knowledge we have gathered in the video game industry and academic game research informs a lot of the work we do at Mighty Boards.
+Our academic and video game development backgrounds have also allowed us to dream up specific experiences that we then sculpt into existence in a reflective and critical manner.

 DirectorGordon Calleja is a game designer, developer and writer at Mighty Boards.
 Gordon has designed games like Posthuman, Posthuman Saga and Vengeance.
 Aside from making both digital and board games Gordon is also an Associate Professor in Game Studies at the University of Malta.
 His research focuses on player involvement, immersion, game ontology, play, game narrative and board game design.
 Gordon's first book with MIT Press, In-Game:From Immersion to Incorporation can be found here, while a selection of his publications are here.